Nutmeg (association football): Exponents in football

-Mural of Ronaldo nutmegging an opposing player, with the legend "Joga bonito" (beautiful game) at bottom.
+Mural of Ronaldo nutmegging an opposing player, with the legend "Joga bonito" (plays beautifully) at bottom.
 The work in Berlin was commissioned by Nike prior to the 2006 World Cup in Germany.

 Kicking the ball through an opponent's legs in order to get the ball past them and back to the original player is a dribbling skill that is commonly used among football players.
 Owing to its effectiveness and being visually impressive, it is very popular among players and can be frequently seen being attempted multiple times throughout a game, whether by a single player or many different players.
-Some of the most notable practitioners include Riquelme, Ronaldo, Ronaldinho, Robinho, Cristiano Ronaldo, Neymar, Luis Suárez, Lionel Messi, and Eden Hazard.
+Some of the most notable practitioners include Riquelme, Ronaldo, Ronaldinho, Robinho, Cristiano Ronaldo, Neymar, Luis Suárez, Lionel Messi, Tobin Heath, and Eden Hazard.
 Suárez in particular is known for having a penchant for executing it constantly, which led to the banner and saying "Suárez can nutmeg a Mermaid" during his time at Liverpool.

 Street football game

-There is also a street football game, originating in the Netherlands, which is called panna (Sranan Tongo for gate).
-This game depends on usage of this technique.
+There is also a street football game, originating in the Netherlands, which is called 'Panna Knock-Out' (after panna; Surinamese Sranan Tongo for gate, and borrowed in Dutch slang for nutmeg).
+This game depends on the usage of this technique, in which players face off in one-on-one matches, aiming to nutmeg (panna) their opponent to eliminate them, with the last remaining player declared the winner.
+The game is played in so-called 'panna cages', which contain 2 small goals and an asphalt surface.

-In France and other french-speaking regions, children, (mainly boys) sometimes play a game called petit pont massacreur or "petit pont-baston" ("small bridge massacre" and "small bridge fight" in French, but equivalent to nutmeg slaughter and nutmeg rumble in English or string-a-kick in Jamaica).
+In France and other French-speaking regions, children, (mainly boys) sometimes play a game called petit pont massacreur or "petit pont-baston" ("small bridge massacre" and "small bridge fight" in French, but equivalent to nutmeg slaughter and nutmeg rumble in English or string-a-kick in Jamaica).
 During this game, any player that gets a nutmeg becomes the target of all other players, who are then allowed to kick the player, until he touches a predefinite object in the game area.
 The violence of this game got it to be highly mediatised during the 2000s, after children were hospitalized because of it.
-This is similar to a game played by children in the UK called "nutmeg rush", and a game played in the Netherlands called "Panna Knockout".
+This is similar to a game played by children in the UK called "nutmeg rush".